 To effectively treat entropion requires a special understanding of the anatomy and pathophysiology of the eyelid.
 When choosing a Plastic Surgeon to take care of this procedure, it is important to make sure they are a fully trained fellowship Oculofacial Surgeon, such as Dr. Kass.

-If you have entropion, please consult with Dr. Kass at The Kass Center for Cosmetic Surgery who is fully trained to treat this problem and has been in practice in the Tampa Bay area for over 30 years.
+If you have entropion, please consult with Dr. Kass at The Kass Center for Cosmetic Surgery who is fully trained to treat this problem and has been in practice in St. Petersburg & Clearwater for over 30 years.